-Looking from any agent (point) of the system, here is a classification of situations that can happen to this agent when applying the dynamics.
+Here is a list of situations that can happen to an agent when applying the dynamics at any step.

-\paragraph{"Out" edges}The "out" edge of this agent or point, is either kept (\textit{leader keep}) or changed ($\textit{leader swap}$).
-Notice that these two situations are mutually exclusive since each point gets only one leader at any given time.
-For example in Figure \ref{fig:ex_follower_loss}, Agent 3 swapped its leader from 1 to 2, as a result of the dynamics.
+\paragraph{Leader swap of an agent} The "out" edge of this agent is either kept (\textit{leader keep}) or changed ($\textit{leader swap}$) by the dynamics.
+Notice that these two situations are mutually exclusive since, by construction, each point gets only one leader at any given time.
+For the examples in Figure \ref{fig:ex_follower_loss}, Agent 3 swaps its leader from 1 to 2, as a result of the dynamics.

-\paragraph{"In" edges} For the "in" edges of the point, one can have a \textit{follower loss}, a \textit{follower gain} or a \textit{follower keep}.
-Notice that in this case, all the situations can happen at the same time, since a point can have several followers.
-In the left Figure \ref{fig:ex_follower_loss}, Agent 1 lost its follower, Agent 3.
-Agent 2 gained a follower, namely Agent 3.
-Agent 1 kept Follower 2.
+\paragraph{Follower gain, loss or keep of an agent} Concerning the set of "in" edges of the agent, one can have a \textit{follower loss}, a \textit{follower gain} or a \textit{follower keep}.
+The last case is that where the set of followers is the same before and after the considered step of the dynamics.
+Notice that a loss and a gain can happen at the same time.
+In the left of Figure \ref{fig:ex_follower_loss}, Agent 1 lost its follower, Agent 3; Agent 2 gained a follower, namely Agent 3.

-\paragraph{Ultimate leader pairs} A special case is when a new pair of ultimate leaders is formed.
+\paragraph{Leader pair} We call initial leader pairs, agents involved in a leader pair of order 0 (i.e. at step 0).
+New leader pairs, forming at step 1. will be called leader pairs of order 1, etc.

+\paragraph{Leader pair formation by an agent} This situation is that where an agent which is not in a leader pair becomes part of a leader pair at the next step of the dynamics.
 An example of this is shown in the right Figure \ref{fig:ex_follower_loss}.
-Let us call initial ultimate leader pairs, ultimate leader pair of order 0.
-New ultimate leader pairs, forming at step 1 will be called ultimate leader pairs of order 1, etc.

-\paragraph{Follower inversion} Another special case is that when, after one step, the leader of an agent becomes its follower.
+\paragraph{Follower inversion for an agent} Another special case is that where, after one step, the leader of an agent becomes its follower.
 We call such a situation a \textit{follower inversion}.
-We do not count situations when the leader and follower become an ultimate leader pair at step 1 as a follower inversion.
+We do not count here situations where the leader and follower become a leader pair at step 1 as a follower inversion.
 An example of follower inversion is shown in Figure \ref{fig:ex_follower_inversion}.
-The initial positions are shown in black.
-The positions at the step 1 are shown in red, with the new positions denoted with the prime, like for example $1'$.
-Agent 3 was following agent 2 initially, but at step 1, agent 2 follows agent 3, and agents 3 and 4 form an ultimate leader pair.
+Agent 3 was initially following Agent 2, but at step 1, Agent 2 follows Agent 3, whereas Agents 3 and 4 form a leader pair.

-Looking at a party level, several situations can happen. \paragraph{Party fission}The situation when there is a new ultimate leader is pair created within a party will be called a \textit{party fission}.
-Figure \ref{fig:ex_step1} gives an example of a party fission.
-When a party increases its cardinality due to a swap of an agent from another party, we speak of \textit{party gain}.
-The opposite event, i.e., a decrease in cardinality due to a swap of an agent from a party toward another preexisting party is called a \textit{party loss}.
-A party can have both losses and gains at a given step.